Are you travelling during the cyclone season?

 If you're travelling somewhere that experiences severe weather, be prepared and be informed.

-- Read the travel advice for each destination you’re visiting
+- Read the travel advice for your destination.

-- Share your itinerary and contact details with loved ones
+- Share your accommodation and contact details with loved ones.

-- Get travel insurance and make sure it covers trip cancellation or interruption in the event of a cyclone
+- Check your travel insurance and make sure it covers claims caused by a cyclone.

 You can also bookmark these websites and stay up-to-date with cyclone forecasts and advice.